pnielly/cub3d/README.md

 # Cub3d (Final grade : 113%)

+## Presentation
+This project is inspired by the world-famous eponymous game, considered the first FPS ever developed.
+It will allow you to explore the ray-casting technique.
+Your objective is to make a dynamic sight within a labyrinth, in which you will have to find your way.

 ## Attention
 This project was designed to work on a darwinOS, with the minilibX installed.